IsaacRF/streamcards-api/README.md

 ## TODO
 - [ ] API needs a SignIn endpoint to generate the jwt auth token
 - [ ] Auth has no "isOwner" check on card operations.
 Need to prevent impersonations
+- [ ] Filter information retrieved from cards depending on auth user
 - [ ] Testing
 - [ ] Dockerize API